Ylianst/ESP-IQ2020/documentation/templates.md

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/86192bbf-501d-47da-b2f1-c1a93cf524d8)

-If you run into any issues, go to the Home Assistant "Developer Tools", select the "Template" tab and paste the `value_template` above and fix any issues.
-You can also do this to change the format of the sensor to a different language or show the values with a different format.
+If you run into any issues or want to make changes, go to the Home Assistant "Developer Tools", select the "Template" tab and paste the `value_template` above.
+You can see the result on the right and make changes as you wish.

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/ffa2b8ac-4193-411d-b864-b04e8ea1b068)